 Mixed media and watercolor papers come in shades other than white.
 It’s easy to apply an overall cool tone to your coloring piece by choosing colors like blue and grey.
 Warm tones, like pastel pink and cream, give the coloring piece a livelier appearance as the warm tones brighten whatever artistic tools you’re using during the coloring process.

 Underpainting is a technique used by many artists to lay down a base pigment before the actual art is created on top and buying a tinted paper can help you avoid this whole process.
-This makes tinted paper very convenient and less boring than white paper without the added step of letting a medium dry before you can really get to creating art.
+This makes tinted paper very convenient and less boring than white paper without the added step of letting a medium dry before you can get to creating art.

 Just because a tinted paper is used doesn’t mean that white cannot be a part of your composition.
 White is easily applied to tinted paper with white gel pens, white pencils, and white paints.
 The white colors that you desire should be added to the piece last to create more of a pop to your adult coloring endeavors.